MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

-An 'abstract' interactable supports the following functionality: Firstly, it detects whether the player enters or exits the collider and emits an appropriate event.
+An "abstract" interactable supports the following functionality: Firstly, it detects whether the player character enters or exits the collider and emits an appropriate event.
 Additionally, it can be set into a loading state with the `Load` method.
 If an interactable is in said state, it starts a timer.
 If an interactable gets triggered via the `Trigger` method, it checks whether the timer is greater than some predefined threshold.
 If that's the case, it calls the virtual `Activate` method.
 Otherwise the timer gets reset to 0.
-A 'concrete' interactable overrides the virtual `Activate` method, implementing the actual behavior of the interactable.
-Here is `Plant.cs` script, which extends `Interactable`:
+A "concrete" interactable overrides the virtual `Activate` method, implementing the actual behavior of the interactable.
+Here is the `Plant.cs` script, which extends `Interactable`:

 ```cs
 public class Plant : Interactable